dough10/rebooter/README.md

 js source = /html/js/rebooter-client.es6

-if any changes are made toe those files you must run "grunt" from project root
+if any changes are made to those files you must run "grunt" from project root